open-telemetry/opentelemetry-js/website_docs/instrumentation_examples.md

 ## Core Examples

-The repository of the [JavaScript version of OpenTelemetry](https://github.com/svrnm/opentelemetry-js) holds some [examples](https://github.com/svrnm/opentelemetry-js/tree/main/examples) of how to run real application with OpenTelemetry Java Script.
+The repository of the [JavaScript version of OpenTelemetry](https://github.com/svrnm/opentelemetry-js) holds some [examples](https://github.com/svrnm/opentelemetry-js/tree/main/examples) of how to run real application with OpenTelemetry JavaScript.

 ## Plugin & Package Examples